Online Estimation and Community Detection of Network Point Processes for Event Streams: Background

-We first review the required framework of modeling event streaming data using point processes and describe previous work which has been done to incorporate such structure into existing network models.
+We first review the required framework of modeling event streaming data using network point processes and describe previous work which has been done to incorporate such structure into existing network models.
+We then review existing work and results in online variational inference.